polius/meteornext-docs/docs/guides/notifications.md

 ## Notification Center

-In the notification center you can manage all the past notifications that you have received.
+In the notification center, you can manage all the past notifications that you have received.

 ![alt text](../../assets/notifications/notifications-center.png "Notification Center")